Potatoes belong to the nightshade family, which means they naturally have alkaloids in them.

 - Vision changes

 - Difficulty breathing

 Sprouts are an additional sign that your potatoes may contain elevated solanine levels and are thus dangerous to eat.
-Pinch off the sprouts and discard them.
-The potatoes are safe to eat as long as the green parts and the sprouts are completely removed (source: Poison).
+Pinch off the potato sprouts and discard them.
+The potatoes are safe to eat as long as the green color parts and the sprouts are completely removed (source: Poison).

 One way to keep your potatoes from developing sprouts and the greenish tinge is by storing them in a cool, dry, and dark place.
 Consider placing your potatoes inside a burlap or brown paper bag to keep light away.

 If you don’t have a cool and dark space for storing your potatoes, buy only the amount you need so the potatoes are consumed at once (source: Michigan State University).